uxora-com/xpenology-docker/README.md

 - Proxmox Lxc (OK):
 	- Cpu AMD
-	- Proxmox 6.2-11 Kernel 5.4.60-1-pve
+	- Proxmox 6.4-13 Kernel 5.4.140-1-pve
 	- Template lxc "debian-10-standard_10.5-1_amd64"
-	- dsm 6.2.3 OK, Live snapshot OK, 9p mount OK
+	- dsm 6.2.3/7.0.1-42218 OK, Live snapshot OK, 9p mount OK

 - MxLinux live usb (OK):
 	- Cpu Intel i7
 	- Linux Debian 4.19.0-9-amd64
-	- dsm 6.2.3 OK, Live snapshot OK, 9p mount OK
+	- dsm 6.2.3/7.0.1-42218 OK, Live snapshot OK, 9p mount OK
-	- dsm 7.0.1-42218 OK (Redpill bootloader)

 - Windows 10 docker (OK but Slow):
 	- Intel i7 cpu
-	- dsm 6.2.3 OK but very slow for loading bootloader, Snapshot and 9p not tested
+	- dsm 6.2.3 OK but very slow for loading bootloader

-- Proxmox VM Linux Debian 10 (NOT working):
+- Proxmox VM Linux Debian 10 (OK):
 	- Nested virtualization all set and validated with virt-host-validate
-	- After grub boot menu, it's black screen or sometime mount error
-	- I don't know why it doesn't work, any idea?
+	- dsm 6.2.3/7.0.1-42218 OK, Live snapshot OK, 9p mount OK

 If you have any issue, please raise it in "issues" area.

 ## Features

 This image provides some special features to get the VM running as straightforward as possible
 - VM DHCP: Runing VM will have DHCP and will be provisioned with 20.20.20.21 (by default)
-- Port Forwarding From container to VM, in order to access to the VM using the container IP
+- Port Forwarding From container to VM, in order to access to the VM using the HOST_IP:5000
-- Live Snapshoting
+- Live Snapshoting: Create and restore (pretty useful to test update)
-- 9P Mountpoints (Access docker volumes from Xpenology)
+- 9P Mountpoints (Access host docker volumes from Xpenology)

 ## Requirements